FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

 data_Python.to_csv('data_Python.csv' , index=False)
 ```

-**Important**: to use categorical variables in a linear regression model in Python they must be recoded (their values must be numbers that represents their categories), i.e, we cannot use the variable *quality* , insteaf of it we can use *quality_recode*
+**Important**: to use categorical variables in a linear regression model in Python they must be recoded (their values must be numbers that represents their categories), i.e, we cannot use the variable *quality* , instead of it we can use *quality_recode*

 This is the reason we have recoded *quality* in Python but not in R, because in R is not strictly necessary.